danielregar/Store-Sales/README.md

 The following five questions were posed by different departments to support strategic decision-making:

+### "Are there any seasonal trends in sales performance?"
+- Asked by: Marketing Director
+- Purpose: Align promotional planning and staffing with seasonal demand.

 ### "Which product categories drive the most revenue, and how does that vary by region?"
 - Asked by: Head of Product & Merchandising
 - Purpose: Optimize inventory planning and product strategy across regions.